code

 A User is Required to Authenticate the System

 When a user clicks the “Login” button displayed in the above image, the system redirects the user to the configured Auth0 login screen.
-The registration option is disabled in the system as the system is designed to be accessible to authorized parties only.
+The system disables registration to allow access only to authorized users.

 Registration is Unavailable By Design